twernette/Jawa-ERP-Software/README.md

 | README                     | 5      |
 | **Total**                  | **100**|

-## Outside Resources Used
+## Outside Resources Used - https://www.youtube.com/watch?v=ZzVxgJmLAsE for some additional info on Poly/inheritance that I missed out on in class.

-## Known Problems, Issues, And/Or Errors in the Program
+## Known Problems, Issues, And/Or Errors in the Program - None that I'm aware of.